wtdcode/sand-aflpp/README.md

 <redacted> Ubuntu 20.04 (x86_64)
 ```

+Please note, a recent kernel introduces changes that [might break ASAN instrumentation](https://github.com/google/sanitizers/issues/1614).
+This causes issues because the build process of some programs contains bootstraping, e.g. firstly building a helper program and further building other code by the helper program.
+ASAN instrumentation could crash these helper programs.
+A quick workaround is: `sudo sysctl vm.mmap_rnd_bits=28`

 ### Build UNIFUZZ Image

 For easy experiment, we bundle all targets within the SAND image.
 Build it via: